Getting stuck waiting for people outside your Scrum Team? Some examples of how to handle this situation.

 In addition, the team has created a Work in Progress (aka WIP) of one story per developer.
 This is both exacerbating and revealing the problem.
 It’s exacerbating because the team doesn’t have background to work on whenever their main task is stuck.
 It also reveals that the real problem isn’t at the team level where the work is getting to “almost” done.

-John creates a short list of options for the team: Increase individual WIP limits to 2; Change the Definition of Done so that Security and Network reviews aren’t part of Done; Add a column to their Scrum Task Wall to account for both other groups and start working with the other departments to clear work more quickly.
+Steve creates a short list of options for the team: Increase individual WIP limits to 2; Change the Definition of Done so that Security and Network reviews aren’t part of Done; Add a column to their Scrum Task Wall to account for both other groups and start working with the other departments to clear work more quickly.

 Before we explore options in a situation like this I prefer to gather data.
 The best way in this case would be to create a Kanban wall that tracks the progress of a Story from initial idea to the moment it’s deployed and is delighting customers.
 This, combined with a Cumulative Flow Diagram, will help the source of the Team’s stress.

-John, being aware this might be an issue, has been tracking the data for just over a month:
+Steve, being aware this might be an issue, has been tracking the data for just over a month:

 From the data we can produce a Cumulative Flow Diagram that looks like this: